DEFRA/defra-docker-node/IMAGE_SCANNING.md

 Both workflows read settings from the file [JOB.env](JOB.env) to ensure the same Node.js, Alpine, and Defra versions are used during the image scan.

-Scans are performed by the [Anchore Engine CLI Tools](https://github.com/anchore/ci-tools) inline script using the policy file [anchore-policy.json](anchore-policy.json).
+Scans are performed by [Anchore Grype](https://github.com/anchore/grype) using the configuration file [.grype.yaml](.grype.yaml) via the [Github Anchore Scan Action](https://github.com/anchore/scan-action).

+The scan is configured to fail on vulnerabilities of `medium` or higher.

-Details on the policy configuration and exclusions can be found in [POLICY_CONFIGURATION.md](POLICY_CONFIGURATION.md).
+Details on the configuration file and exclusions can be found in [POLICY_CONFIGURATION.md](POLICY_CONFIGURATION.md).

 ## Addressing vulnerabilities

-If the Anchore scan finds a vulnerability the scan will fail and a report will be stored as an artifact against the failed GitHub [Action](https://github.com/DEFRA/defra-docker-node/actions).
+If the Grype scan finds a vulnerability the scan will fail and a report will be stored as an artifact against the failed GitHub [Action](https://github.com/DEFRA/defra-docker-node/actions).

 There are two solutions to address an image vulnerability: patch the Dockerfile to upgrade the vulnerable library, or add the vulnerability to the exclusion list if deemed not exploitable.